vpon-data/data-sdk/docs/iOS.md

 Once you have integrated the feature, you should test it to ensure it's working correctly.
 We recommend using the [Debug Mode]({% link docs/DebugMode.md %}) for this purpose.
 This mode allows you to interactively test your app events, including the geolocation collection, with messages displayed in the developer console.

-## Set up Customized Events
+## Set up Custom Events
-If [Auto Events]({% link docs/AutoEvents.md %}) only partially fulfills your needs, Data SDK provides customized events to serve various App designs and meet your business focus.
+Custom events are a powerful tool to gain insights into user behavior, and Data SDK makes it simple to set them up.

-By calling the `tracker` method, you can define your event name and any additional information you want to collect.
-It's flexible, and most importantly, no limit on the number of events.
+By utilizing the `tracker` method, you can set up events that carry unique names and contain additional data you wish to gather.
+The strength of this feature lies in its flexibility - there's no cap on the number of events you can set up, making it adaptable to your App's specific design and business goals.

-For instance, an E-Commerce(EC) App wants to create a conversion funnel.
-Hence, recording users' views on which product item is essential.
-Using the `tracker` method, this EC App can quickly implement an `item_view` event that tracks a coat with id, size, color, price, etc...extra details.
+Below, you will find examples of how to set up these custom events, along with representations of how the collected data may appear in a JSON string format on a mobile device.
+It's crucial to note that this data is encrypted for user privacy and cannot be directly accessed via the App developer console.

-Below are the sample codes and the final collected data.
+Let's consider an example where you're running an e-commerce App and you want to establish a conversion funnel.
+In this case, tracking user interactions with various product items becomes essential.
+By leveraging the tracker method, you can swiftly set up an `item_view` event that collects details such as the product's ID, size, color, and price.

-{% tabs customized-event-ios %}
+{% tabs custom-event-ios %}
-{% tab customized-event-ios Swift %}
+{% tab custom-event-ios Swift %}
 ```swift
 let tracker = VDATracker()
 let builder = VDABuilder.createEventWithEventName("item_view", extraData: ["id": "payload", "name": "Coat", "price": 100, "color": "Blue", "size": "XL", "currency": "NTD"])
 tracker.send(builder)
 ```
 {% endtab %}
-{% tab customized-event-ios Objective-C %}
+{% tab custom-event-ios Objective-C %}

 ```objc
 VDATracker *tracker = [[VDATracker alloc] init];